 Where appropriate, an Accreditation of Prior Learning (APL) route is also available subject to a successful APL application.
 This will include, but not be limited to, those who have satisfactorily completed a PGCE (60 credits) at PG level.

-Up to 60 Level 7 credits can be accredited through the University’s APL procedure against any MA Education, MA Education (Developing Educational Practice), MA Education (International Education) and MA Education (Leadership and Management) modules, with the exception of the Research Methods and Dissertation modules.
+Up to 60 Level 7 credits can be accredited through the University’s APL procedure against the MA Education modules, with the exception of the Research Methods and Dissertation modules.

 The University’s APL procedure is found at: www.keele.ac.uk/qa/accreditationofpriorlearning/